-Absolutely!
-You’ll just need to find the right one for your business style and audience.
-Once you’ve found it, studies show that a customer loyalty program can help create “sticky” clients who keep coming back.
+You just need to find the right one for your business style and audience.
+Once you found it, studies show that a customer loyalty program can help create “sticky” clients who keep coming back.

 Customer loyalty programs work because they focus on turning new clients into repeat clients.
 In fact, marketing experts have found that they wind up paying for themselves.